Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Method

 \section{Method}

-As shown in Fig.~\ref{ensemble_overview}, our approach receives the point cloud of an object and produces multiple handcrafted and deep representations for the given object.
+{As shown in Fig.~\ref{ensemble_overview}, the robot used an RGB-D sensor (i.e., ASUS Xiton camera) to capture a point cloud of the environment.
+The robot then segments the tabletop objects and sends the point cloud of each object into the recognition pipeline.} Our approach receives the point cloud of an object and produces multiple handcrafted and deep representations for the given object.
 The obtained representations are then used to train different classifiers in a lifelong learning setting.
 As opposed to sampling and labeling the training data in advance, we propose to iteratively and adaptively determine which training instance should be labeled next.
 In particular, we follow an active learning scenario, in which a human user is involved in the learning loop to teach new categories or to provide feedback in an online manner.
-In our approach, all classifiers are equivalent, and a majority voting scheme is used as the aggregation function (each classifier votes for one hypothesis).
-In the following subsections, we discuss our approach in detail.
+In our approach, all classifiers are equivalent, and a majority voting scheme is used as the aggregation function (each classifier votes for one hypothesis). {It should be noted that in this study, we will assume that an object has been segmented from the scene, and we will concentrate on 3D object recognition.
+Our approach works directly on 3D point clouds (i.e., containing RGB and Depth data) and does not need object point triangulation or surface meshing.} In the following subsections, we discuss our approach in detail.